Advice

 Perhaps surprisingly, September tends to be a lovely, crisp month.
 The temperatures are dropping (with a range of 10 – 17) and there will be a bite to the air, but it’s nothing too dreadful.
 Other than slightly increased rainfall and decreased sunshine, this month is fairly similar to May.
 It’s the impending sense of winter doom that makes it feel so different.

 Noooo.
-By October the weather has started to turn and you’ll get some winter-level cold days.
+By October the weather in Denmark has started to turn and you’ll get some winter-level cold days.
 The temperature tends to stay within 6 – 12 degrees, so you’ll be sure to get a few icy but sunny days, and a couple of genuinely warm ones will sneak up and surprise you.
 Though the transition from summer to winter can feel like a snap in Denmark, October is a fairly transitional month – one could even call it “autumn.”
 But blink and you’ll miss it.

 October Weather in Copenhagen